Overview

 $x = $mo->zeros([3,5]);

-PHP does not have operator overloading unlike python.
-Therefore, all operations use the MatrixOperator Method.
+Unlike Python, PHP does not have operator overloading functionality.
+Therefore, all operations are performed using MatrixOperator methods.

 $a = $mo->array([1,2,3,4]);